Kangonaut/aegis-athena/mission-docs/spacecraft.md

 Having a backup system for a mission of this magnitude is not a luxury; it's a necessity.
 Every resource, including power and water, is critical for the lunar mission's success.
 Recognizing the significance of redundancy, the S.P.A.C.E.C.R.A.F.T. is equipped with a primary and auxiliary silver-zinc battery system.
 This system functions as an emergency power reservoir and buffer during peak consumption periods, thereby ensuring uninterrupted power supply.

-#### 2.3.1.4 Control System
+#### 2.3.1.4 EPS Controller

 Directing the course of the EPS is the EPS Controller, a master maestro conducting this symphony of power production, distribution, and storage.
-It regulates INPUT from the fuel cells, allots OUTPUT to the different systems, and toggles between the primary and backup systems as required.
+It regulates INPUT from the fuel cells and allots OUTPUT to the different systems.

 The EPS, with its harmonious orchestra of power production, storage systems, and well-coordinated control unit, safeguards all electrical functions on the S.P.A.C.E.C.R.A.F.T., turning the wheel of scientific discovery and human ingenuity on its journey to the moon and back.